mqttiotstuff/iotmonitor/docker/README.md

 # Building the image using the zig master

-The COMMIT variable indicated the master 0.6 commit to use, (check http://ziglang.org/downloads for the current value)
+The COMMIT variable indicated the master commit to use, The VERSION variable mention the master trunk version (check http://ziglang.org/downloads for the current value)

-	docker build --build-arg COMMIT=9fe4c8923 -t iotmonitor .
+	docker build --build-arg COMMIT=29928af60 --build-arg VERSION=0.8.0-dev.886 -t iotmonitor .

 # Running the container